ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" edit configmap mysql
 ```
-8. Notice that you may edit the contents of the Configmap in plaintext.
+8. Notice that you may edit the contents of the Configmap in plain text.
 9. Close the editor.

 ## Add the configmap to mysql Statefulset